amirrajan/survivingtheappstore/manuscript/dev-logs-part-3.md

 **Postmortem**

 Approach every negative outcry with a calm and collected mind.
-Read what ever was posted, go work out and let off that negative eneergy, let it simmer, sleep on it, cool off, and then reply.
+Read what ever was posted, go work out and let off that negative energy, let it simmer, sleep on it, cool off, and then reply.
 Try to come at these negative comments without emotion.